VadymMakohon/Portfolio-Kevin/README.md

 ## Preview: ![preview2](https://github.com/user-attachments/assets/217427ef-7db0-466b-b54f-0e9151946c68) <br>![preview](https://github.com/user-attachments/assets/8ddf5525-85ce-4f09-a2ce-26a456e6811b)

+## Github repo

+This is the [link](https://github.com/VadymMakohon/Portfolio-Kevin) to the Github repo of the project

+## Sample Website

+A live demo is already available via this [link](https://vadymmakohon.github.io/Portfolio-Kevin/)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.